 Parents ask me why they should send their son or daughter to our camp.
 What makes our camp so different from other camps?
 It’s no secret.
 Our philosophy is that we believe in personal attention for each player, both on and off the courts.
 We are not an assembly line, stuffing kids into slots.
 The individual is the most important part of our camp and always will be.

 We would appreciate the opportunity to work with your son or daughter.
-If you have any questions about the camp program, supervision, safety, staff, etc., please call me at the number on this brochure and I would be happy to answer any questions you might have.
+If you have any questions about the camp program, supervision, safety, staff, etc., please call or email me directly.

-All Campers Check-in: Sunday between 1PM-2PM at Kirk Center, Olivet College.
+All Campers Check-in: Sunday between 1PM-2PM at Shipherd Hall.